Chapter 3 Markdown and rmarkdown

 file), as well as open up a preview window in RStudio.

-What makes R Markdown distinct from simple Markdown code is the
+What makes R Markdown distinct from the plain markdown code is the

 ability to actually execute your R